-I spend most of my time in amFOSS advised by Vipin P. amFOSS, a student-run community where like-minded people gather together to learn, solve and have tonnes of fun working on computer science problems and on exciting projects.
+I was also an active member of amFOSS club advised by Vipin P. amFOSS is a student-run community where like-minded people gather together to learn, solve and have tonnes of fun working on computer science problems and on exciting projects.

 Dockerd port for macOS.
 Dockerd is self-sufficient runtime for containers.

 A high performant lightweight userspace Network stack over Go exhibiting full kernel bypass.